Lulliter/cv_ENG_ITA/README.md

 -   :white_check_mark: Most other information is saved in `./data/*.csv`which get loaded via `data/cv_data_ENG_ITA.R`, except for **Comepetences** (Personal, Software, Language) which are defined in `*.Rmd` files
     -   :warning: see notes in the `.Rmd` files on how to deal with `csv -> latex` formatting nightmare (
     -   :ballot_box_with_check: fixing `.*csv` files directly from Excel or R will have different implications on `""` rendering via latex
+-   :white_check_mark: The best way to deal with "ANONIMIZATION" (i.e. Eutalia) is directly on `PDFreader` by redacting the PDF

 ## TO DOs